PierpaoloLucarelli/BigDataClass/lab2/README.md

 [{"classification":"spark","properties":{"maximizeResourceAllocation":"true"}}]
 ```

-After adding this configuration, we were able to analyse the entire dataset in
+After adding this configuration, we were able to analyze the entire dataset in
 8.6 minutes.